 Mixed messages and confusion have been a hallmark of policy in Costa Rica since this thing started.

 No-one seems to know what they’re doing.
-You can see it from the way from the way present data to how they stagger from one plan to the next.
+You can see it from the way they present their data to how they stagger from one plan to the next.
 From how they tell you to snitch on their neighbors here.
 From how they slash bus services without thinking of the consequences there.
 Or shut down your only source of income.
 Or how one minister says you can’t drive while another says you can.
 It’s a farce and would be funny if it wasn’t so tragic, affecting real people’s lives.

 In the meantime, Costa Rica unemployment is over 20%, its highest rate ever.
 Some 40% of all stores in shopping centers have closed, many forever.
 Hotels are closing even before the August 1 reopening date because they can’t pay their utility bills.
 Again, a lot of these might never open again.